 A Revived L.A.
-Screenings Independent
+Screenings Independents

 By now, folks in the international TV sector are aware that the independent screenings that precede the studios’ L.A.
 Screenings will have a new venue that is cheaper and more convenient: The Roosevelt Hotel in Hollywood.
 Indeed, “the Roosevelt Hotel is conveniently located near shops and the Hollywood studios,” said Raul Piña, director, Distribution and International Marketing at the Los Angeles-based Electric Entertainment.

 Since 1983, when VideoAge began covering what was previously called the “May Screenings” (before VideoAge changed it to the current “L.A.
 Screenings,”), independent TV companies set up shop at various hotels around Los Angeles on their own.
-Some rented suites at the Westwood Marques (now The W), others at the Four Seasons, forcing buyers to rush from place to place in the L.A. traffic.
+Some rented suites at the Westwood Marquis (now The W), others at the Four Seasons, forcing buyers to rush from place to place in the L.A. traffic.

 That was until Isabella Marquez swooped in to coordinate all the independents, first at the Century Plaza, then at the InterContinental, then back at the CP until it became too expensive and grew indifferent to the needs of the distributors.
 Now Marquez has found a solution with the selection of The Roosevelt Hotel as the new venue for the Independent Screenings 2025, which will take place May 15 and 16, with the studios’ screenings starting on the 17.